davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 |Teresa Zambujo acknowledges Isaltino Morais' victory 							 | other
 |CDS accuses Marcelo Rebelo de Sousa of jeopardising the relationship with Cavaco | other

-__Table 1__:
+__Table 1__: Examples of headlines and the corresponding manually annotated relationships.

 <br>

-This process resulted in a dataset containing 3,324 annotated titles.
+This process resulted in a dataset containing 3 324 annotated titles.
 For each title we annotated only two personalities and the relationship between them, even if the titles contain references to more than two personalities.

-Table 2 characterises the data in terms of number of relationships and direction.
+__Table 2__ characterises the data in terms of number of relationships and direction.
 Most titles contain an **opposition** or **other** relationship, and the vast majority of relationships have a direction from the first to the second entity, __Ent1 &rarr; Ent2__.

 <br>